Immunizations: What You Need To Know

 Q: Does the MMR vaccine cause autism?

 A: No!
 The MMR vaccine does not cause autism spectrum disorder (ASD).
 Many research studies have been done to address this issue.
 There may be confusion because children with ASD are often diagnosed between 18 and 30 months of age—around the same time the MMR vaccine is given.
 This has led some people to assume that the vaccine is the cause.
-Increasing evidence shows that even though the symptoms of ASD may not be visible until the second year of life or later, ASD starts before a baby is born.
+Increasing evidence shows that even though the symptoms of ASD may not be visible until the second year after birth or later, ASD starts before a baby is born.

 Q: Do vaccines cause SIDS?